 Businesses and Organizations Owned by Black Children

-Joshua’s Heart Foundation is founded by fourteen year old Joshua Williams.
+Joshua’s Heart Foundation is founded by Joshua Williams.
 It is a non-for-profit organization that has over 10,000 youth volunteers and over 4,000 registered adult volunteers.
-The foundation provides basic necessities such as groceries for the needy and education about fighting hunger and poverty on global basis.
+The foundation provides basic necessities such as groceries for the needy and education about fighting hunger and poverty on a global basis.

 Gabrielle Jordan is the sixteen year old owner of Jewelz of Jordan, an upscale jewelry business.
 She started it at the age of nine.
 Gabrielle is also the co-founder of the ExCEL Youth Mentoring Institute, which helps other young entrepreneurs create and launch businesses.

 Nine year old Gabrielle Goodwin is thePresident and CEO of GaBBY Bows, a hair accessory that adds a unique twist to the classic barrette.
 “Gabby Bows” can be found at multiple Walgreens locations in South Carolina and Georgia.